Grizzly-val/CS-121_Laboratory_Activity_Group-Sensor/README.md

 ## 🤝 Acknowledgments

-This is a collaborative project completed by all group members.
-Each member contributed to the development of both the parent class and respective subclasses.
-We applied our understanding of **Object-Oriented Programming (OOP)** in Python to build this system.

-We also used **Lucidchart** to design the UML Class Diagram for better visualization and understanding of our class relationships.
+This program is a collaborative project among our team's group members.
+Each subclass was created and conditioned for the parent class that was created at the start of this program's creation.
+Each member deserves an acknowledgement as this project wouldn't have seen its completion without our individual and group effort.
+It is understood by our group that this project was assigned to us by our professor to apply and improve our newly acquired knowledge which is Python Object-Oriented Programming.
+Additionally, our group would like to mention ***Lucidchart***, the tool we used to create the UML Class Diagram for our system with ease.

 ---